3D Buildings Tiler

 Accurately clamping CityGML and KML/COLLADA datasets to the underlying terrain is crucial for applications such as city planning, flood modeling, and line of sight analysis.

-Our terrain clamping algorithm finds the best fit to avoid artifacts such as floating or sunken buildings, even over steep slopes.
+The terrain clamping algorithm finds the best fit to avoid artifacts such as floating or sunken buildings, even over steep slopes.
 You can be confident that what you're seeing corresponds to the ground truth.

-Opt in for additional optimizations across the Cesium platform.
+Opt in for additional optimizations

-Draco for geometry
+Draco compression for geometry

 Google's Draco compression is 3D topology-aware and reduces geometry sizes by up to 90% without compromising visual quality, performing better than general-purpose algorithms like Gzip.

-WebP for images
+WebP images for textures

 WebP images are on average 30% smaller in size than JPEG and PNG images of the same quality—even with transparency.

 WebP is the image format designed by Google for the web and is ideal for most modern browsers.